daviaraujocc/food-genius-ai/README.md

 <br>

 ## 📖 Introduction 📖
-FoodGeniusAI is an AI-powered application that uses EfficientNetB2 to classify food images.
+FoodGeniusAI is an AI-powered application that uses Pre trained EfficientNetB2 to classify food images.
 It can identify the type of food and determine if the image contains food.

 <div align="center">
     <img src="https://github.com/daviaraujocc/food-genius-ai/blob/main/assets/images/demo.gif" alt="demo" >
 </div>

 ### 📊 Models 📊
-FoodGeniusAI uses two main models for classification:
+There are two main models used for classification in FoodGeniusAI:

 1. **Food or Non-Food Model (Food5K)**
     - This model classifies images as either food or non-food using Food5k dataset.